 Accepting and Declining Federal Aid Offers

 You will receive an email delivered to your student email account when your aid offer is available for you to accept or decline online.
-Once you have accepted your award(s) online, your enrollment will be protected if your tuition is not paid by the payment deadline.
+Once you have accepted your award(s) online and completed the necessary steps if applicable, your enrollment will be secured if your tuition is not paid by the payment deadline.

 If you have not received your aid offer email, check your spam folder since the financial aid office may be a new sender to your account.
 For technical assistance, email firstname.lastname@example.org.

 Review your online federal aid offer notification carefully, making sure to accept or reject each offer.

 - Log into MyAllen by entering your student ID and password.

 - Select the appropriate aid year then "Submit".

 - Read the list of options for full or partial offers and submit your decision.